 - (a) The Navy's ability to support future operational requirements depends on a well-educated and trained officer workforce.
 The Navy needs officers who have helped create a culture of continuous learning demonstrated by their professional development through education and training.
-You shall favorably consider professional military education (PME), relevant graduate education, and experience in specialized areas.
-The PME Continuum integrates four components of education: Advanced Education, Navy-Specific Professional Military Education (NPME), Joint Professional Military Education (JPME), and leadership development.
-Best and fully qualified candidates seek opportunities to improve performance by increasing their knowledge throughout their careers. - (b) Applying advanced education and achieving specialized skills as reflected in Additional Qualification Designator codes are significant career milestones. - (OCO) / Irregular Warfare.
+You shall favorably consider professional military education (PME), leadership development, and experience in specialized areas.
+The PME Continuum integrates four components of education: advanced education, Navy-Specific professional military education (NPME), joint professional military education (JPME), and leadership development.
+Best and fully qualified candidates seek opportunities to improve performance by increasing their knowledge throughout their careers. - (b) Applying advanced education and achieving specialized skills as reflected in Additional Qualification Designator (AQD) codes and Navy Officer Billet Classifications (NOBCs) are significant career milestones. - (OCO) / Irregular Warfare.
 The boards should give favorable consideration to those officers who, while serving in leadership assignments in the grade of O-5 or above, have displayed superior performance in direct support of OCO or in Irregular Warfare assignments, in particular those assignments that are extraordinarily arduous or which involve significantly heightened personal risk.
 These individuals are developing valuable combat and nation-building skills under stressful conditions.
 Such assignments may not be typical of the officer's traditional community career path and the officer may be rated by a reporting senior unfamiliar with the officer's specialty and the Navy fitness report system. - (4) Demonstration of Core Attributes.
 The challenges facing our Navy are growing in scope, scale, and pace.
 To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations.
 You should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative, and toughness.
-Integrity may be demonstrated, as an individual or as a team member, when an officer displays conduct that is upright and honorable, and works to strengthen the resolve of their peers, superiors, and subordinates.
+Integrity may be demonstrated as an individual or as a team member, when an officer displays conduct that is upright and honorable, and works to strengthen the resolve of their peers, superiors, and subordinates.

 Accountability may be demonstrated by achieving and maintaining high standards, honestly assessing progress, and adjusting as required.
 Officers demonstrate initiative by taking ownership, acting to the limit of their authorities, and looking at new ideas with an open mind.
-Toughness can mean marshalling all sources of strength and resilience, including rigorous training, encouraging the fighting spirit of our people, and providing steadfast support of our families.
+Toughness can mean marshalling all sources of strength and resilience, including rigorous training, encouraging the fighting spirit of our people, and providing steadfast support to our families.
 Officers who demonstrate these core attributes ensure the U.S. Navy remains the world's finest Navy and deserve your careful consideration when selecting officers who are best and fully qualified.